Zombie (Yungblud song)

-"Zombie" is a song by English singer-songwriter Yungblud which was released through Lococomotion and Capitol Records on 30 May 2025 as the third single from his fourth studio album Idols.
+"Zombie" is a song by English singer-songwriter Yungblud which was released through Locomotion Recordings and Capitol Records on 30 May 2025 as the third single from his fourth studio album, Idols.
 It was written by Yungblud and Matt Schwartz, and was produced by Schwartz.
 Lyrically, Yungblud described the track as a ballad about "feeling you're ugly, and learning to battle that".
 The song features strings from the London Philharmonic Orchestra and a music video starring British actress Florence Pugh.

+On 2 January 2026, a new version featuring a collaboration with the Smashing Pumpkins was released.
+In an interview with NME, Yungblud said that the new version came at his behest, in part due to the impact of the band's Siamese Dream (1993) had on his musical background, and which influenced the original version of "Zombie".

 The song received a nomination for the Grammy Award for Best Rock Song at the 68th Annual Grammy Awards.

 Background

 Yungblud announced his fourth studio album, Idols, part one of a planned double album, on 12 March 2025.
 The full track list for the project was revealed the same day, with "Zombie" appearing as the fourth track.

 The song was debuted on 21 March 2025 alongside fellow Idols singles "Hello Heaven, Hello", "Lovesick Lullaby", and album track "Ghosts" during Yungblud's surprise set at Scala in London.
-Discussing the genesis of the track, he explained that “the song was written initially about my grandmother going through serious injury and trauma, leading her to become a different person to who she was before.
-It’s about the feeling of deterioration and ugliness; shutting out the world and the people we love out of the fear of becoming a burden or an embarrassment.
+Discussing the genesis of the track, he explained that "the song was written initially about my grandmother going through serious injury and trauma, leading her to become a different person to who she was before.
+It's about the feeling of deterioration and ugliness; shutting out the world and the people we love out of the fear of becoming a burden or an embarrassment.
 We all want someone or something to comfort us, no matter how we are right now or who we become in the future.
-But it’s fucking scary.”
+But it's fucking scary."